jsdom/webidl2js/README.md

 #### `install(globalObject)`

-If this callback interface has constants, then this method creates a brand new legacy callback interface object and attaches it to the passed `globalObject`, otherwise, this method is a no-op.
+If this callback interface has constants, then this method creates a brand new legacy callback interface object and attaches it to the passed `globalObject`.
+Otherwise, this method is a no-op.

 ### For dictionaries